 Today, new technology affords us an opportunity to use surgical stem cell technology to heal and improve our tissues naturally which is especially important for patients who suffer from loss of bladder control.

-This technique seems to work best for mild stress incontinence and also intrinsic sphincter deficiency (ISD) which is associated with a thin and weak urethra often seen with hormonal changes and aging.
+The technique seems to work best for mild stress incontinence and also intrinsic sphincter deficiency (ISD) which is associated with a think and weak urethra often seen with hormonal changes and aging.